There is a grief that does not die,

 eye to eye at the top of the stairs

 the someone who knew me and knew Mom

-before she was admitted because she'd forgotten herself
+before she was admitted when she forgot herself

 A forever grief that speaks of how much